jochemvogel/jochemvogel/README.md

 ## 👋 Hi, I'm Jochem!

-A twenty-two y/o freelance front-end developer from the Netherlands that builds web apps.
+A twenty-two y/o freelance product engineer from the Netherlands that builds web apps.

 You can follow me on [Twitter](https://twitter.com/jochemvogel1) to stay up-to-date with the things I do.